 After deciding on what to blog, you will have to jump into starting your blog.

-There are three things you need to start a WordPress blog:
+There are five things you need to start a WordPress blog:

 - Dedication and time